 The Center provides science-based information and training to Title X projects and family planning clinics to help develop and test outreach models, and to improve the quality of family planning and reproductive health information and services provided to males.

-The FPAR expands aggregate data collected from all Title X grantees on a range of family planning and related preventive health services, including services provided by age, contraceptive method, gender, race/ethnicity, family income, insurance coverage status, breast and cervical cancer screening, STI and HIV testing, and a variety of other data points.
+The FPAR expands aggregate data collected from all Title X grantees on a range of family planning and related preventive health services, including services provided by age, contraceptive method, gender, race/ethnicity, family income, breast and cervical cancer screening, STI and HIV testing, and other data elements (insurance coverage and limited English proficiency).